dejesusroy/CSCI3308-Holo/README.md

 HoloPop

 ## Project Description:
 Our project is to develop a Unity based game that is compatible with Microsoft's HoloLens.
-Our game will scan and recognize certain items in the room and "pop" during specified times.
+Our game will scan and recognize certain physical objects in the room and "pop" up virtual objects associated with those physical objects.
+In addition, there will be mini-games to play placed around the room.
 This project will be used to incentivize individuals to perform certain tasks, such as taking surveys.
 A corresponding surveying app will be created on Xamarin.
 As the user completes more activities commonly seen as unpleasant, he or she will unlock more capabilities in the Unity game.

 ## Vision Statement:
 Our vision is to supply our users with a fun short gaming experience utilizing each user's immediate enviroment.
 We will also help companies seeking survey info by creating an incentive system for individuals to participate.